Yum! Brands: Corporate

 The current CEO of Yum!
-Brands is David Gibbs.
+Brands is Chris Turner.
+He succeeded David Gibbs as CEO in October 2025.
 Former CEOs include Greg Creed and David C. Novak.
 Novak became CEO of predecessor firm Tricon Global on January 1, 2000, and chairman of the board on January 1, 2001.
 Greg Creed replaced Novak in his role as CEO on January 1, 2015.
 At the AGM in May 2016, Robert D. Walter became non-executive chairman.
 At the end of 2019 Greg Creed retired as CEO and the COO at that time (David Gibbs) was Creed's replacement and was promoted to CEO.

 Since 2006, Yum!
 Brands has served as the corporate sponsor of the Kentucky Derby.

 On October 20, 2015, Yum! announced that it intended to separate into two independent, publicly traded companies.
 Yum China was spun off on November 1, 2016.
 Yum China's operations excluded stores in Hong Kong, Macau and Taiwan, which are franchised from Yum Brands through Jardine Matheson unit Jardine Pacific's Jardine Restaurant Group.